Chrome Hill walk is a short but steep route from Hollinsclough in the Peak District, but a hike with many rewards.

 Chrome Hill is a popular spot for photographers, however, many go to capture sunrise photos looking across to Parkhouse Hill.
 It’s certainly worth getting up early to watch the sunrise.

-The footpaths are a mix of tracks, roads and muddy fields, it’s worth wearing good hiking footwear for the walk.
+The footpaths are a mix of track, road and muddy fields, so it’s worth wearing good hiking footwear for the walk.
+In wet weather, the limestone rocks can get slippy so please take extra care on these sections of the walk.

 The best view of the Dragon’s Back is from the summit of Parkhouse Hill, details below if you want to include on this circular loop from Hollinsclough.